martinagvilas/tutorial-jupyterbook-with-turing-way/README.md

 - **Subtitle:** Create a Jupyter Book from scratch using chapters from *The Turing Way* on Reproducible Research.
 - **Duration:** 2h (120 minutes)
 - **Audience level**: Novice/Intermediate GitHub users
-- **Prerequisite**: previous experience with version control, GitHub, Markdown, Jupyter Notebooks, basic commands of bash and basic Pathon
+- **Prerequisite**: previous experience with version control, GitHub, Markdown, Jupyter Notebooks, basic commands of bash and basic Python
 - **Tutorial files**: This tutorial is organised in 7 short modules that are developed in Jupyter Notebooks and paired with introductory videos.
   - Please visit the [notebooks directory](./notebooks) to find the tutorial files (named module-wise).
   - All the introductory videos are available in this [YouTube playlist](https://www.youtube.com/playlist?list=PLBxcQEfGu3Dmdo6oKg6o9V7Q_e7WSX-vu) (named and ordered module-wise) and the slides used in those presentations are provided in the [presentation directory](./presentation).